protonemedia/laravel-cross-eloquent-search/README.md

 ## Upgrading from v1

 * The `startWithWildcard` method has been renamed to `beginWithWildcard`.
 * The default order column is now evaluated by the `getUpdatedAtColumn` method.
-Previously it was hard-coded to `updated_at`,
+Previously it was hard-coded to `updated_at`.
+You still can use [another column](#sorting) to order by.
-* The `allowEmptySearchQuery` method and `EmptySearchQueryException` class have been removed.
+* The `allowEmptySearchQuery` method and `EmptySearchQueryException` class have been removed, but you can still [get results without searching](#https://github.com/protonemedia/laravel-cross-eloquent-search/tree/v2#getting-results-without-searching).

 ## Usage